-- 1. Make sure the DIMM modules are properly and fully installed. - Determine if different speeds of DIMMs have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
-It is recommended to use the same RAM speed for all DIMMs in the system. - 3.
-Make sure you are using the correct type of DDR2 FBD (Fully Buffered) ECC 533/667 SDRAM (recommended by the manufacturer.) - 4.
-Check for bad DIMM modules or slots by swapping a single module between four slots and noting the results. - Make sure all memory modules are fully seated in their slots.
-As an interleaved memory scheme is used, you must install four modules at a time, beginning with Branch 1, then Branch 2, and so on (see Page 2-6). - 6.
+- 1. Make sure that the DIMM modules are properly and fully installed. - Check if different speeds of DIMMs have been installed and make sure that the BIOS setup is configured for the fastest speed of RAM used.
+It is recommended to use the same RAM speed for all DIMMs in the system. - Make sure you are using the correct type of DDR2 FBD (Fully Buffered) ECC 533/667 SDRAM (recommended by the manufacturer.) - Check for bad DIMM modules or slots by swapping a single module between four slots and noting the results. - 5.
+Make sure that all memory modules are fully seated in their slots.
+As an interleaved memory scheme is used, you must install pair(s) of modules at a time, beginning with Branch 1, then Branch 2, and so on (see Page 2-6). - 6.
 Check the position of the 115V/230V switch on the power supply.